Christopher Price (broadcaster): Death

 Towards the end of April 2002, Price was off work for a week with an acute ear infection.
 He died of heart failure on the night of 21 April 2002 caused by meningoencephalitis – an 'extremely rare' condition that had probably spread from his ear infection.
 On 22 April 2002, he failed to turn up for work and his close friends Robert Nisbet and Stephanie West went to his flat in Wells Street, off Oxford Street, in central London and found Price dead.

-Celebrities such as singer Kylie Minogue, comic actor Ralf Little, game show host Anne Robinson and BBC newsreader Huw Edwards paid tribute to him.
+Celebrities such as singer Kylie Minogue, comic actor Ralf Little and game show host Anne Robinson paid tribute to him.
 Within a few days of his death, the BBC website had received over 5,000 e-mails paying tribute to him.

 Price's funeral was a traditional Requiem Mass, which was held at the London Oratory on 8 May 2002.
 A private cremation later took place at Mortlake Crematorium.